Stefan-Radu/project-archive/Poincare's prediction/README.md

 * between 91 and 100

 If the number of balls in bucket A reaches 100 it will print *"Back to the beginning"* and will stop.

+<u>edit:</u>
+After 8 hours the number of balls in bucket A reached between:
+* 71 and 80 balls 5615300 times
+* 81 and 90 balls 34 times
+* 91 and 100 balls 0 times

+27 years later, there would have been a high chance that the number of balls in the A bucket would have exceeded 90 at least once.
+Quite a long time...